Converting your basement into a finished space is a fantastic idea – so you tell yourself. But how do you get started? Here

-are 5 creative basement ceiling ideas to help you start planning your new basement.
-And they are all affordable – and
+are 5 creative basement ceiling ideas to help you plan your new space.
+And they're all affordable – and easy to do yourself!

-Suspended ceilings are one of the most popular basement ceilings.
+Gym, Playroom, Multi-Purpose Room Suspended ceilings are one of the most popular basement ceilings.
 Consisting of a simple grid and lightweight tiles or panels,

 Today’s suspended ceilings offer sophisticated looks in both black and white with 3-D profiles.
 The clean, bright appeal of

-classic white tiles works well in workout rooms and playrooms since the white panels offer a higher light reflectance.
+classic white tiles works well in workout rooms and playrooms, since the white panels offer a higher light reflectance.

-Go from drab to fab with these creative basement ceiling ideas for the home or business office.
-Create a stylish atmosphere with the dark, luxurious looks of walnut
+Home Office Go from drab to fab with wood ceilings for the home office.
+Create a stylish atmosphere with the dark, luxurious look of walnut

 in WoodHaven planks.
 If you prefer a more relaxed work space, Country Classic planks blend well with a rustic theme.
 Country

 Home Theater, Media Room One of the hottest basement remodeling ideas is to convert unused basement space into a spectacular home theater or media

 room.
-You might want to re-create the look of an old movie palace with the help of a tin ceiling.
+You could re-create the look of an old movie palace with the help of a tin ceiling.
 Choose a copper or brass finish

-up to 60 percent of sounds that strike their surface – perfect for late-night screenings with
+up to 60 percent of sounds that strike their surface – perfect for late-night screenings with family and friends.

 in a vibrant red.
-You might choose to “Zen out” under these coffered ceiling panels in sleek black or create a “beach-y” theme with WoodHaven weathered ceiling planks.
+You might choose to “Zen out” under coffered ceiling panels in sleek black.
+Or create a “beachy” theme with

 Guest Rooms Even though your guest room is in the basement, you can still make visitors feel right at home with a bright space that looks

 inviting and comfortable.
 Beveled tongue & groove ceiling planks in WoodHaven White Wash or a beadboard ceiling in pristine